Roy-Bee/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format including hidden files

 Display current directory contents in long format, with user and group IDs displayed numerically and hidden files

+Creates a directory in the tmp directory called my first directory